LibreHardwareMonitor/LibreHardwareMonitor/LibreHardwareMonitorLib/Docs/LinuxSensorDependencies.md

 3. Ensure the process user is in that group and has refreshed group membership.

 Without this setup, read-only telemetry can still work while `SetControl` writes fail with permission errors.

-## Related Project Packages

-The project contains general dependencies in `LibreHardwareMonitorLib.csproj`, but there is no dedicated NuGet dependency that powers only LMSensors or Linux Intel coretemp reading.